genesistoxical/pruebas/README.md

 ## What's new?

-Version 1.0.0 was created in Windows Forms, although Drop Icons will not continue to be developed with that technology, however you can still find and/or download the [winform-v1-final](https://github.com/genesistoxical/drop-icons/releases/tag/winform-v1-final).
+Version 1.0.0 was built on Windows Forms, although Drop Icons will no longer be developed using that technology, however you can still find and/or download the latest official version here: [winform-v1-final](https://github.com/ghost1372/HandyControls)

-Version 2.0.0 is developed with Windows Presentation Foundation (WPF) to create a much more modern interface with rounded edges if the operating system version requires it.
+Version 2.0.0 is developed with Windows Presentation Foundation (WPF) to create an interface with responsive rounded corners, depending on the OS version.
+In this latest version the "About" window has been improved, as well as the theme color picker.
+It no longer includes the Colors.dat file because it is no longer needed.

 ## License
 **MIT License**